-On December 14, 2004, O&Y Enterprise Limited Partnership (now Arcturus Limited Partnership) was subcontracted to provide property management and leasing services to the REIT in respect of the REIT's properties located in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario, other than the properties comprising the Riocan Portfolio.
+On December 14, 2004, O&Y Enterprise Limited Partnership (now Arcturus Limited Partnership ("Arcturus")) was subcontracted to provide property management and leasing services to the REIT in respect of the REIT's properties located in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario, other than the properties comprising the Riocan Portfolio.
+Upon the purchase by the REIT in March 2007 of the remaining 50% interest in Lansdowne Plaza in Saint John and in Staples Woodlawn Plaza in Dartmouth, Arcturus also assumed management of those two properties.
 As a leading third party real estate services provider, specializing in property management and leasing services, the REIT expects that Arcturus will continue to contribute significantly to the REIT's growth strategy.
 See "Property Management".